- A summer-time Japanese tradition, “Yukata”

 Change into Yukata when you arrive in Japan!

 As it is becoming more and more popular, you will be able to find many yukata and kimono rental shops near popular tourist areas.
 Not only will they help you put on the yukata, they also offer services to style your hair, match accessories and even make-up!
-“Wargo”, the kimono rental shop in Kyoto rent both kimono and yukata.
+The most popular place in Kyoto is called “Wargo”, and rents both kimono and yukata.
 First, make a reservation on their website or by phone.
 There will be a variety of yukata with different colors, patterns, and styles for you to choose from.
 The whole process usually takes about 30 minutes to 1 hour.

 *please bring your passport with you